 From 1970 to 1976, Clark was an associate attorney with the Washington firm of Bredhoff, Cushman, Gottesman & Cohen.
 From 1976 to 1977, he was associate attorney with the Washington firm of Lichtman, Abeles, Anker & Nagle.
 From 1977 to 1979, he was Deputy Associate Solicitor with the Fair Labor Standards Division of the U.S. Department of Labor.

-B'nai B'rith International Remarks at the Closing Banquet of the
+B'nai B'rith International

+The state of the s

 Remarks at the Closing Banquet of the Biennial Convention.
 September 4, 1980